-In accordance with the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Vocational Rehabilitation Act of 1973, it is the responsibility of the student to self-identify with Disability Services concerning special accommodations.
-Only those students with appropriate documentation will receive a letter of accommodation from the Disability Services office.
-Instructors are required to follow only those accommodation and/or services outlined in the letter of accommodation.
+Following the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Vocational Rehabilitation Act of 1973, it is the responsibility of the student to self-identify with Accessibility Services concerning special accommodations.
+Only those students with appropriate documentation will receive a letter of accommodation from the Accessibility Services office.
+Instructors are required to follow only those accommodations and/or services outlined in the letter of accommodation.